 Sport psychologists use the term ‘self-talk’ to describe what we say to ourselves before or during training and competition, and studies suggest that positive self-talk can reduce anxiety, increase effort and boost self-confidence – all of which can have a knock-on effect on performance.

-I sometimes talk to myself as if I’m an encouraging outsider when I’m struggling or suffering on a run.
-It’s what Thompson calls the ‘cheerleader on your shoulder’ approach.
+Talking to yourself as if you are an encouraging outsider when struggling or suffering on a run is what Thompson calls the ‘cheerleader on your shoulder’ approach.
 While it can be useful, the mind has a tendency to wander off when you’re just chatting to yourself (it’s known as dissociative conversational chatter).
 And that’s what makes the mantra so powerful.

 The key to powerful self-talk and a meaningful mantra is making it relevant and specific to your needs.
 “Start by identifying where you feel there is room for improvement,” advises Lane.
 “If, for example, your problem is having negative thoughts, then develop self-talk statements to counter these.
 This can be difficult to do on your own, so sharing the task with a group of running buddies or a coach can be useful.”